 If you want to improve or expand your website’s content for graduate students, check out Emphasizing Graduate Recruitment, eTech’s guide to fine-tuning your website’s appeal for prospective graduate students.
 A companion page, The Graduate School’s Recommendations combines suggestions from the UA Graduate School with implementation tips from eTech.

-Information to Include if You Want to and Can Sustain/Update It
+Information to Include if You Can Sustain It

 Web content does not create itself.
 If you already produce this kind of information on a regular, consistent basis, great — include it!
 If you don’t, or you aren’t sure whether you can continually refresh this info on your site, proceed with caution.
 Don’t let your enthusiasm obligate you and your staff to years of extra work (or saddle you with a perpetually outdated site).